jwardsmith/Red-Team-Scripts/Cheat Sheets/C# Cheat Sheet.md

 A dictionary stores data in key-value pairs.
 The key and value do not need to be of the same type.
 In this example, I'm creating a dictionary that will use an int for the keys and a string for the data.

+using System;
+using System.Collections.Generic;

+var dict = new Dictionary<int, string>();

+dict.Add(0, "Charles Dickens");
+dict.Add(1, "George Orwell");
+dict.Add(2, "Mark Twain");

+foreach(var kvp:KeyValuePair<int,string> in dict)
+  Console.WriteLine($"Key: {kvp.Key} contains: {kvp.Value}.");

+Even though I've done it here, the keys do not need to be sequential - they can be any arbitrary values.
+Values are usually found by a known key.
+The safest way is by using the TryGetValue method, which will return a bool and the associated value.

+if (dict.TryGetValue(2, out var value:string))
+  Console.WriteLine(value);

+Each key in a dictionary must be unique - the program will throw an exception if you attempt to add the same key twice.

+var dict = new Dictionary<int, string>();

+dict.Add(0, "Charles Dickens");
+dict.Add(1, "George Orwell");
+dict.Add(2, "Mark Twain");

+// this will throw an exception dict.Add(2, "Jane Austen");

+The value associated with a key can be changed:

+var dict = new Dictionary<int, string>();

+dict.Add(0, "Charles Dickens");
+dict.Add(1, "George Orwell");
+dict.Add(2, "Mark Twain");

+if (dict.ContainsKey(2))
+  dict[2] = "Jane Austen";

+Note that in this example, 2 is not an "index" it's the literal value of the key.

+### Hashtable

+The Hashtable is like a stripped-down dictionary that is designed for pure performance.
+It does not maintain any order in the collection and allows values to be looked up very quickly.
+It's a good candidate when computing against large data sets but for general use, the dictionary is friendlier.

+using System;
+using System.Collections;

+var table = new Hashtable
+{
+  { 0, "Charles Dickens" },
+  { 1, "George Orwell" },
+  { 2, "Mark Twain" },
+  { 3, "Jane Austen" }
+};

+foreach(DictionaryEntry entry in table) Console.WriteLine($"{entry.Key} : {entry.Value}");

+### Queue

+There are two main types of queue:  the Queue and the Stack.
+The queue is a first-in-first-out (FIFO) collection and the stack is last-in-first-out (LIFO).
+These are useful when the order of data is of the strictest importance and can be used in places such as message queues.

+To push an object into a queue, use the Enqueue method.
+To remove and return the next object, use  Dequeue.

+var queue = new Queue<int>();

+// add items
+queue.Enqueue(item:1);
+queue.Enqueue(item:2);
+queue.Enqueue(item:3);

+// dequeue them all
+while (queue.TryDequeue(out var value:int))
+  Console.WriteLine(value);

+In this example, the printed order is 1, 2, and 3.

+The stack functions in the same way using the Push and Pop methods.

+var stack = new Stack<int>();

+// add items
+stack.Push(item:1);
+stack.Push(item:2);
+stack.Push(item:3);

+// remove them all
+while (stack.TryPop(out var value:int))
+  Console.WriteLine(value);

+This time, the printed order is 3, 2, and 1.